urkeshc/urkeshc/README.md

 I'm a Yale University graduate student.
 I am currently spending most of my time learning about CS, Machine Learning, Quantitative Investing Strategies, Crypto and Sports Betting.
 - 🌱 Graduate Student @ Yale University, Quantitative Asset Management + Research Assistant
 - 👨‍💻 Work Experience in Dubai and London - Startup + Fixed Income Algo-Trading
-- 📫 Reach out to me at urkesh.cusack@yale.edu or connect on GitHub for collaborations or discussions.
+- 📫 Reach out to me at urkesh.cusack@yale.edu or follow me on GitHub for collaborations or discussions.
 - Originally from France / UK.
 Currently based in the US.

 Knowledge in Python, currently learning Java and SQL